javascript-tutorial/en.javascript.info/5-network/10-long-polling/article.md

 The flow:

 1. A request is sent to the server.
-2. The server doesn't close the connection until it has a message.
+2. The server doesn't close the connection until it has a message to send.
-3. When a message appears - the server responds to the request with the data.
+3. When a message appears - the server responds to the request with it.
 4. The browser makes a new request immediately.

 The situation when the browser sent a request and has a pending connection with the server, is standard for this method.
 Only when a message is delivered, the connection is reestablished.